Free Car Insurance Comparison

 But first, let’s look at the cheapest average rates by company overall, compared with the state averages.

-As you can see in the table above, Geico and Progressive have the best rates compared to the state average.
+As you can see in the table and chart above, Geico and Progressive have the best rates compared to the state average.

 |Company||10 miles commute / 6,000 annual mileage||25 miles commute / 12,000 annual mileage|

 Commute times are generally a fairly small factor when it comes to increasing your rates.